 Suburban development began to spread towards Headstone from Wealdstone in the 1880s, although a racecourse continued to operate here until 1899, when it was suppressed after a riot was “started by Londoners.”
 St George’s church was consecrated in 1911 and Headstone Lane station opened in 1913.
 After the First World War private builders filled most of central Headstone’s surviving gaps but Headstone Manor and 63 acres of its grounds were saved by Hendon council – which was at that time responsible for this area.

 Hendon’s successor the London Borough of Harrow restored Headstone Manor’s great barn in 1973 and opened it as a heritage museum, with an especially strong collection of ceramics and glass.
 An 18th-century granary that originally stood at Pinner Park Farm was restored and relocated at Headstone Manor in 1991.
-The manor house itself, however, has now lain semi-derelict for three decades, although enough preservation work has been done to permit guided tours to be offered on summer weekends.
+The manor house itself, however, lay semi-derelict for three decades, although enough preservation work was been done to permit guided tours to be offered on summer weekends.